Skip to Main Content

 California Voter Registration

 Online voter registration for California residents is available through the Secretary of State.
-Further information about who is eligible to register, what counts as residency (and how to prove residency), when the registration deadline (and ballot distribution timing) is, and general FAQs are also available.
+Further information about who is eligible to register, what counts as residency (and how to prove residency), when the registration deadline (and ballot distribution timing) is, and general election FAQs are also available.
 California accepts the National Mail Voter Registration form also.

 Need more advice or information on whether you qualify as a California resident?

-• The U.S. Election Assistance Commission provides detailed guidance for college students.
+• The U.S. Election Assistance Commission provides detailed residency guidance for college students.
 Highlights include: "Where you register to vote will not affect your federal financial aid, including FAFSA, Pell Grants, Perkins, or Stafford loans."

-• The California Secretary of State provides this advice for college students: "As a Californian living away from home while attending a college, trade school or technical school, you may choose to register to vote using your home away from home address you use while at school or your traditional home address.
+• The California Secretary of State provides residency advice for college students: "As a Californian living away from home while attending a college, trade school or technical school, you may choose to register to vote using your home away from home address you use while at school or your traditional home address.
 Choosing which address to use when you register to vote is a personal decision.
 Whatever you decide, you may not register to vote in two places during the same election cycle."

 • The Santa Clara County Registrar of Voters, the office overseeing elections in and around the Stanford historic campus, also provides voter registration FAQs, covering temporary addresses, persons without a fixed address, registering with a business or P.O.
 Box address, and other topics.